youssefarag2/RAG-AI-chatbot/README.md

-# RAG-Graduation-project
+RAG - Question Answering Application

-this is my graduation project, which is about building a RAG application for question answering.
+This is a RAG (Retrieval-Augmented Generation) application designed for question answering.
+The app leverages a combination of retrieval-based methods and generative models to answer questions based on a given dataset.

-## Requirments:

-- python 3.8 or later
+Currently, the project is a work in progress, and some features are still being developed and fine-tuned.
+Stay tuned for future updates as we continue to enhance the functionality and performance of the application!